oskitone/scout/assembly_guide/docs/assemble-battery-pack.md

 ## Test

 Using a multimeter, measure the total voltage on those two wires.
-It should measure the sum of the three indivual batteries' voltages -- ideally 3.6 to 4.5, depending on what kind of batteries they are.
+It should measure the sum of the three individual batteries' voltages -- ideally 3.6 to 4.5, depending on what kind of batteries they are.
 When done, remove the batteries to prevent accidentally draining them if the exposed wires touch.

 ![010308@0.5x.jpg](/img/pcb_assembly/010308@0.5x.jpg)